Lūʻau (food): Tonga

 Lū talo are typically prepared in parcels, in Tonga.
 Two popular versions are lū pulu (lit. "bull") refers to beef, and lū sipi (lit. "sheep") refers to mutton or lamb.
 Fresh meat can be used, corned (wet brine) masima or canned meats kapa are typical.
 Horse meat, hoosi, is also a delicacy.
 Coconut cream is often mixed into the meat, especially with canned meats, to form a paste that easily dollops.
 Chopped onions are common additions, sometimes tomatoes.
 Lū moa (chicken) and lū ika (fish) are made as well.
 The parcels are traditionally wrapped with banana leaves but it is more common to use foil.
 Kapisi pulu is a similar variant using kapisi (lit. "cabbage").

-Today
+Modern day

 Newer technology has made it easier to reduce the cooking time of taro.
 Dishes can be cooked stovetop in a steamer or baked in an oven, or in pressure cookers and crock pots in temperature-controlled setting.
 Today, foods like laulau, palusami, or lū pulu, foods which are typically made into bundles, sometimes bypass the tedious chore of wrapping by making a casserole-like dish in large quantities making it more akin to its stew counterpart.

 In areas outside where taro leaves not sold or found, expatriates living abroad use in its place spinach, Swiss chard, collard greens, kale or other leafy green vegetable.
 And where ti or banana leaves cannot be found, aluminium foil, parchment paper, and corn husk are used.

-It is a favourite food of human rights activist Maluseu Doris Tulifau.
+It is a favorite food of human rights activist Maluseu Doris Tulifau.